envoidia/ProjectCelosia/CODESTYLE.md

 # Modding
 - Keep mod support in mind when architecting code
-- After full version 1 releases, avoid breaking existing mods when possible
+- After full version 1 releases, avoid breaking existing mods when possible.
+When you do break them, document exactly what needs to change
 - Only have unused methods if they're important for mod support

 # Abusable features